ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 <div class="reco" id="MEM-LEAK" type="Rule" title="Do not use `leak` function">

-In a secure Rust development, the code must not leak memory or resource in particular via `Box::leak`.
+In a secure Rust development, the code MUST NOT leak memory or resource in particular via `Box::leak`.

 </div>